dwillcox/pybib/README.md

 $ python pybib.py --catbib master.bib
 ```

-### Generate Bibtex from all the PDF's in the current directory and then write master.bib.
+### Generate Bibtex from all the PDF's in the current directory and then write master.bib

 (Argument order can be reversed with the same effect.)

 ```
 $ python pybib.py *.pdf --catbib master.bib